yuehusile/real_time_read_out_GPU/README.md

 # What is this?
 This repository contains the source code for reading out the neural ensemble places code in real-time with GPU.
 We got 20-50X speedup and real-time decoding and significance assessment(with 1000 shuffle samples) performance for 20ms time bins.
-More details and results can be found in our Cell Reports paper "Real-time read out of large-scale unsorted neural ensemble place codes" (Url to be updated after published).
+More details and results can be found in our Cell Reports paper "Real-time read out of large-scale unsorted neural ensemble place codes" (Url: will be updated after paper published online).

 files: